Connecticut's 149th House of Representatives district

 Connecticut's 149th House of Representatives district elects one member of the Connecticut House of Representatives.
 It encompasses parts of Greenwich and Stamford and has been represented by Republican Tina Courpas since 2025.

+A heavily ancestrally Republican district, it has shifted Democratic in recent years, partly due to backlash among suburban and higher-income voters against Donald Trump.

 List of representatives

-In 1964, Connecticut was redistricted.
-It added a 149th House district.